dmbarbour/glas/docs/GlasCLI.md

 ### Standard Input and Output

-We need **write** for Bootstrap.
-For symmetry, perhaps include **read** effect for access to standard input.
-This would be convenient for defining a REPL, for example.
+We already need 'write' for Bootstrap.
+For symmetry, we could add 'read'.

 * **write:Binary** - write a list of bytes to standard output.
-* **read:Count** - read up to Count bytes from standard input as available.
+* **read:Count** - read up to Count bytes from standard input, as available.

-In context of a filesystem API, these operations might implicitly rewrite into effects on 'std:out' and 'std:in' file references.
+This API doesn't support recognizing end-of-input or closing output before the process halts.
+However, we can follow conventions here and treat write and read as operating on file references 'std:out' and 'std:in' respectively.

+        write:B         file:write:(to:std:out, data:B)
+        read:N          file:read:(from:std:in, count:N)

+Ideally we'll inline this rewrite once the optimizers are fully developed.

 ### Environment Variables

 In addition to command-line arguments, a console application typically has access to a set of 'environment variables'.
 The effects API can provide relatively lightweight read-only access to these variables:

 * **env:get:Variable** - response is a value for variable, or failure if the variable is unrecognized or undefined.
-Variables are usually strings, e.g. `env:get:"GLAS_PATH"`.
+Variables are usually represented as strings, e.g. `env:get:"GLAS_PATH"`.
-* **env:list** - response is the list of defined Variables
+* **env:list** - response is the list of defined variables

+We don't have a good use-case for mutating environment variables, and it would significantly complicate reasoning about module caching and such.
+However, it is feasible to adjust the environment for a subprogram via the effects handler layer.

 ### Filesystem